Killing of Lindani Myeni: On the shooting

 On July 1, 2021, The New York Times reported that Alm had decided not to prosecute any of the three involved officers.
 Alm said that the officers' use of deadly force was justified.
 He noted that the officers tried to use multiple non-lethal, non-deadly force techniques to control Mr. Myeni before they used their service firearms.
 Alm said that Myeni attacked the officers immediately as they arrived at the scene (identified by Alm as Officer one, two, and three), hitting Officer one.
 Officer three used his Taser, but it was ineffective.
 Myeni attacked Officer three, and Officer two tried to stop him by hand but failed.
 Myeni charged at Officer one again.
 The Officer shot Myeni in his chest, but that failed to subdue him; Myeni then tackled him and began punching him repeatedly on the ground.
 Alm said Officer two then drew his weapon and ordered Myeni to stop.
 When Myeni kept punching Officer one in the face, Officer two fired three times, striking Myeni twice in the torso and once in the leg.
 Alm said that both officers were justified because officer one feared for his life and Officer two was afraid Officer one would be killed, or that Myeni would gain control of Officer one's weapon.
-In the prosecutor's documents that he gave to the media, he pointed out that Myeni committed the offense of unauthorized entry in a dwelling in a second degree and the offense of assault against a law enforcement officer in the first degree.
+In the prosecutor's documents that he gave to the media, he pointed out that Myeni committed the offense of unauthorized entry in a dwelling in the second degree and the offense of assault against a law enforcement officer in the first degree.
 Finally, Alm gave a remark saying all three police officers were sent to the emergency room after the incidents with injuries, including one who was seriously injured and hadn't returned to work at the time of the press release.

 He noted that Myeni was unarmed, and stated that his office "did not see any evidence that race played any part in this entire incident."